 is no way to recover the master password and user will lose all the passwords stored in it.

-However you can now use FireMaster to recover the forgotten master password and get back all the stored Login/Passwords.
+Now you can use FireMaster to recover the forgotten master password and get back all the stored Login/Passwords.

-recovery mechanism reduces cracking time significantly especially when the
+Pattern based technique reduces recovery time significantly especially when you remember part of the password.

 Password Manager and Master Password